Blue Iris – Performance Optimization

 🧠 Real-World Notes

-- Performance problems often appear after incremental changes
+- Performance issues often appear after incremental changes

 ⚠️ Common Mistakes